project-open-data/project-open-data.github.io/glossary.md

 An open standard for authorization.
 It allows users to share their private resources stored on one site with another site without having to hand out their credentials, typically username and password. —*[source](http://management.apievangelist.com/building-blocks.html)*

+### Open Data Protocol (OData)

+The Open Data Protocol (OData) is an open protocol that allows the creation and consumption of queryable and interoperable RESTful APIs in a simple and standard way.
+OData defines conventions and best practices that unlock data through easy to use RESTful APIs that return standard, self-describing JSON payloads.

+The OData standard is published and maintained by OASIS, a "nonprofit consortium that drives the development, convergence and adoption of open standards for the global information society". —*[source](http://odata.org)*

 ### Open Source Software

 Computer software that is available in source code form: the source code and certain other rights normally reserved for copyright holders are provided under an open-source license that permits users to study, change, improve and at times also to distribute the software.